TantikornC/Disaster-Classification/README.md

 - **URLs and Disaster Relevance:** The bar chart illustrates the correlation between the presence of URLs in tweets (`has_urls`) and their relevance to disaster-related content (`target`).
 The data shows that tweets containing URLs (True) are more likely to be classified as relevant to disasters (Target == 1) compared to those without URLs (False).
 Specifically, there are 2,172 disaster-related tweets with URLs compared to 1,799 non-disaster-related tweets.
 In contrast, tweets without URLs are predominantly non-disaster-related, with 2,543 such tweets compared to 1,099 disaster-related tweets.
 This suggests that disaster-related tweets often include URLs, possibly linking to news articles, videos, or other resources related to the event being discussed.

 These insights were instrumental in guiding the feature engineering process and refining the overall model strategy.
-By thoroughly understanding the data's distribution, language patterns, and contextual nuances, the team was able to make informed decisions that significantly enhanced the model's predictive capabilities.
+By thoroughly understanding the data's distribution, language patterns, and contextual differences, the team was able to make informed decisions that significantly enhanced the model's predictive capabilities.

 ### 3. Data Cleaning & Feature Engineering
 After conducting the Exploratory Data Analysis, the next step involved cleaning the data and engineering new features to enhance model performance.